 Our IT: Cyber Security program provides students with the ability to not only administer networks but also to secure those networks and conduct penetration tests to ensure they are not vulnerable to attacks.
-Students will work hands-on in a dedicated lab with faculty who maintain current positions with local technology companies and perform cyber security work on a daily basis.
+Students work with faculty who maintain current positions with local technology companies and perform cybersecurity work on a daily basis.
 Faculty affiliations also allow students to have direct contact with local organizations when pursuing internship opportunities.
-Students will cover aspects of the Microsoft Certified Solutions Associate (MCSA), CompTIA Linux+, Net+, Security+ and A+, Wireshark Certified Network Analyst, and the EC-Council Certified Ethical Hacker certifications.
-Graduates will have an understanding of computer hardware, operating systems, networking, databases, programming, and defensive and offensive security.
-Upon completion of the Cyber Security program, graduates will be expertly trained and able to enter the workforce or transfer into a 4-year program as a Junior at various local colleges/universities through our many articulation agreements.
+Students cover aspects of the Microsoft Certified Solutions Associate (MCSA), CompTIA Linux+, Net+, Security+ and A+, Wireshark Certified Network Analyst, and the EC-Council Certified Ethical Hacker certifications.
+Click here to learn more about our IT: Cyber Security program.

 IT: Cyber Security Program Objectives